tdepuyt/maritimechartservice-sample-viewer/README.md

 ![App](maritimechartservice-sample-viewer.png)

-ArcGIS for Maritime: Server widgets is a set of widgets and dojo classes for use within the Web AppBuilder for ArcGIS and also in web applications that are not built using the Web AppBuilder.
-These widgets adress specialized workflow created and managed by the Esri Server for Maritime team.
-These widgets are a component of the applications created by the MCS team.
+ArcGIS for Maritime: Server widgets are a set of widgets and dojo classes that case be used either within Web App Builder for ArcGIS, or wihin custom web applications that don't depend on the Web App Builder.
+These widgets show some of the functionalities offered by the ArcGIS for Maritime: Server product.

 Important Note: There has been some testing with Web AppBuilder for ArcGIS 1.1 but there are still some minor issues which are being captured as part of this repository.